tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 ---------------
 Toonz level files, images for backgrounds and overlays, audio files, video clips, and other Tahoma scenes, have to be exposed in the Xsheet/Timeline columns in order to be part of the scene.

-If the asset you want to use has already been loaded but not exposed, or it was removed from the scene, it can be retrieved from the Scene Cast window.
+If the asset you want to use has already been loaded but not exposed, or it was removed from the scene, it can be retrieved from the Scene Cast panel.

 In case you need to retrieve some specific drawings from an animation level, you can display it in the Level Strip, in order to select the drawings to expose.